metabase/metabase/docs/embedding/signed-embedding.md

 - Border
 - Title
 - Theme (light, dark, transparent)
-- Font (paid plans only)
-- Download data (paid plans only)
+- Font\*
+- Download data\* (Note: This setting only hides the download button.
+To disable the feature entirely, use the [Download results permission](../permissions/data#download-results).)

+\* Available on paid plans.

-To make the changes to your signed embed:
+To update the appearance of a signed embed:

 1. Optional: Preview the appearance changes from your question or dashboard's embedding settings (**sharing icon** > **Embed this item in an application**).
 2. Optional: Click **Code** to find the updated server code snippet in the top block.